Chieze-Franklin/Bolt.js-Book/users-api.md

 `{`

-`"path" : String //the path of the folder contain the _package.json_, relative to the node_modules folder`
+`"username" : String,`

+`"password" : String`

 `}`

 ### response

-If the app installed successfully, the `body` field of the response should hold an app object.
+If the user was added successfully, the `body` field of the response should hold a user object.

 ### security

-Any app can send a request to this endpoint provided:
+Only system apps \(and native views\) can send requests to this endpoint.

-* The user has granted the app [permission](user-permissions.md) to perform an installation.

-* The user has administrative privileges.

 ---